With a new season, there are new adventures to be had, and what better adventure to take than a trip to somewhere beautiful and inspiring?

 One of the smallest countries in the world is also a global financial center.
 The country’s multiracial heritage blends Chinese, Malay and Indian communities, and it boasts a preponderance of art galleries, museums and sparks fashion trends.
 The country is known for its verdant green spaces, impeccable cleanliness and even Changi Airport is chic with its ultra-modern and futuristic design.

 This tiny European country gets overshadowed by popular destinations like France and Italy, but it shouldn’t be overlooked.
 Sandwiched between Switzerland and Austria, Liechtenstein is an up and coming spot for travelers wishing to take in medieval castles, wander through museums, ski the Alps or explore the country’s many wineries.
-The country is also celebrating its 300th birthday on Jan.
-23, 2019, and has big plans to commemorate the jubilee if you can get there between reading this article and the big day.
+The country also celebrated its 300th birthday on Jan.
+23, 2019.

 The largest city in the Southern Hemisphere has something for everyone.
 São Paulo offers a range of experiences from Samba dancing to outdoor markets, but the city’s art scene is not to be missed.
 Arguably the best collection of art in South America lives at the São Paulo Art Museum, and Pinacoteca is the city’s oldest art museum.
 Embu das Artes Fair is a weekend art fair that sells a variety of products like porcelains, sculptures, paintings, baskets, lace, jewelry, tools and decorative objects.